-Server worthiness is characterized not only by highbandwidth and low-latency network connectivity, but also by the availability of server.
-If peers tend to be unavailable the preponderance of the time, this will have significant implications about the degree of replication necessary to ensure that content is consistently accessible on this system.
+Server worthiness is characterized not only by high-bandwidth and low-latency network connectivity, but also by the availability of the server.
+If, peers tend to be unavailable frequently, this will have significant implications about the degree of replication necessary to ensure that content is consistently accessible on this system.

-In Figure 6, we display the distribution of uptimes of peers for both Gnutella and Napster.
+On the left, Figure 9 shows the distribution of uptimes of peers for both Gnutella and Napster.
 Uptime is measured as the percentage of time that the peer is available and responding to traffic.
-The "Internet host uptime" curves represent the uptime as measured at the IP-level, i.e., peers that are in the inactive or active states, as defined in Section 2.3.2.
+The "Internet host uptime" curves represent the uptime as measured at the IP-level, i.e., peers that are in the inactive or active states, as defined in Section 2.3.6.
 The "Gnutella/Napster host uptime" curves represent the uptime of peers in the active state, and therefore responding to application-level requests.
 For all curves, we have eliminated peers that had 0% uptime (peers that were never up throughout our lifetime experiment).